oracc/oracc-rest/README.md

 Make sure you have Docker installed on your local machine first.

-Then you can simply get elasticsearch up and running with the following command from the top-level directory of this repo:
+Then you can simply get elasticsearch and the api server up and running with the following command from the top-level directory of this repo:

 ```
 docker-compose up --build -d
 ```

-This will expose elasticsearch on `localhost:9200`.
-You can then interact with elasticsearch as normal.
+This will expose the api server on `localhost:8000`.
+The elasticsearch server will be populated with the glossaries, and the api server will be connected with elasticsearch.
+Elasticsearch will not be available from outside the docker network.

 To stop the Docker container run `docker-compose down`